How to check certificate integrity and verification results with the openssl command and options

 Change language setting to Japanese

-1. When creating a certificate, first create an RSA private key.
+1. When creating a certificate, you first create an RSA private key

-3. by sending the CSR to a certification authority (the owner of the intermediate certificate) and
+3. The CSR is sent to the certification authority (owner of the intermediate certificate), and

-having it digitally signed using the certification authority's private key.
+once it has been digitally signed with the certification authority's private key, it becomes a "certificate."

-*1. In Apache 2.4.8 and later environments, the SSLCertificateChainFile directive that specifies an intermediate CA has been abolished.
+*1. In environments with Apache 2.4.8 or later, the SSLCertificateChainFile directive for specifying an intermediate CA has been abolished.

-Therefore, when applying for a certificate, it is basic to apply for a format that combines the "certificate" and "certificate authority certificate (intermediate CA)" into one.
+Therefore, when applying for a certificate, it is standard practice to apply in a format that combines the "certificate" and "certificate of the certification authority (intermediate CA)" on a single sheet.

-The reason for checking is that if you install the wrong one, it will naturally not function as a certificate.
+The reason for checking is that if the wrong certificate is installed, it will obviously not function as a certificate.

-When this happens, modern browsers will display a warning and result in a site where users may leave the site.
+If this happens, modern browsers will display a warning, which may cause users to abandon the site.

 ◯Extensions used in this article